Ford Modular engine: Miami variant

 The Miami was a supercharged variant designed by FPV (a joint -venture by Ford Australia and Prodrive) while the Coyote was still in development.
 Pre-production engines were shipped to Australia, where they were fitted with Australian-developed superchargers.
 The blocks and crank were common with the US Coyote engine but the sump, rods, pistons, intake manifold, supercharger, exhaust manifolds, wiring loom and engine control unit were designed and manufactured in Australia.
 The US Coyote engine had VVT on all 4 cams but the Australian ECU only had enough outputs to control 2 cams, so only the intake cams have VVT.
 The supercharger uses Eaton rotors in a housing designed by Australian company Harrop Engineering – the same company that provides superchargers to Roush Performance.

 Initial variants made 315 kW, 545 Nm and 335 kW, 570 Nm.
 Later versions made 345 kW, 351 kW and ultimately 483 kW (with the addition of an intercooler).

 The Miami variant was sold in the Australian Ford Falcon-based GT range and the FGX XR8.

-The 483 kW version was sold in the Falcon FPV Holy Grail.
+The 483 kW version was sold in the Premcar Holy Grail.